-Safe Loading of Trucks
+Safe Loading Of Trucks In Buffalo, New York

 Jed Dietrich, Esq. and His Team of Aggressive, Tenacious and Hardworking Attorneys and Paralegals at the Dietrich Law Firm P.C.
 Fight to Obtain the Best Result for Workers Injured in Truck Loading and Unloading Accidents.

 Loading and unloading goods and materials from trucks is not without its fair share of risks.
 Loading docks can be very chaotic and dangerous areas.
 At any given time, dozens of commercial trucks may be coming and going, numerous heavy machines, such as forklifts and cranes, are lifting and hauling substantial amounts of cargo from one side of the loading dock to the other and large numbers of workers are often operating in the same limited area.

 The Occupational Safety and Health Administration (OSHA) has recognized the grave dangers associated with the loading and unloading of trucks and implemented various regulations to help protect workers and minimize the danger of accidents.
 Nevertheless, these same safety regulations are sometimes ignored or overlooked.
 Even in cases where OSHA’s safety regulations are carefully followed, workers may still run the risk of being injured.
 It is critical that employees responsible for loading and unloading trucks receive adequate training regarding the proper procedures, so that they are able to safeguard themselves and their coworkers.